We celebrate the difference

 Fashion can mean something to different people.
 Some people use it for public decency while others use it as a way to express themselves.

-Fashion has always been considered a mean of expression and freedom and no one can deny that.
+Fashion has always been considered a means of expression and freedom and no one can deny that.
 Each person has his own fashion preference and what kind of clothes he likes to wear or what aesthetic he feels the most comfortable in.
 For so many in the queer community, fashion is a powerful tool to express themselves without revealing their identity.
 Fashion is revolutionary.
 Fashion is a personal image.
 Fashion is also a language.

 We cannot deny that fashion is queer.
 It’s the unspoken truth that nobody talks about.